theefer/hypermonk/README.md

 speculative fiction [Angle Mort](http://www.angle-mort.fr/), which uses it to generate all its issues (both files you download/buy and the Web edition).

+## Licence

+This software was developed by Sébastien Cevey and is published under the GNU General Public License version 3 (see COPYING).